ernest03011/react-app/README.md

 # Your Todo App

 This is a Todo application that handles CRUD operation and it uses localStorage.
+This is the [Live Version](https://gorgeous-empanada-19338e.netlify.app/).

 ## Tech